-Through your training, you’ll gain a Professional Development Award for ‘Children’s Hearings in Scotland: Panel Members’.
-This sits within the Scottish Credit and Qualifications Framework (SCQF) Level 7.
+At the end of your initial training you’ll gain a Professional Development Award for ‘Children’s Hearings in Scotland: Panel Members’.
 It is a unique award that is verified by the Scottish Qualifications Authority, and is one of the few awards available just for volunteers.

-Having fully qualified as one of our Panel Members, you will be expected to maintain your skills through in person and online training courses, as well as local learning and development sessions.
-Training is normally held in the evenings or at the weekends, or through our online portal.
+Having fully qualified as one of our Panel Members you will be expected to maintain your skills through training courses, as well as local learning and development sessions.
+Training sessions are normally held in the evenings or at the weekends, or through our online portal.

 Time off work

 Children’s hearings take place during the week and daytime hours.
 Panel Members are normally asked to attend either a morning or an afternoon session twice a month.
-For those who are in employment, this usually means asking your employers for time off work.
+If you are in employment, this usually means asking your employers for time off work.

 Since children’s hearings are statutory tribunals (similar to jury duty), employees have a right to take reasonable time off work to sit on these hearings, as set out in Section 50 of the Employment Rights Act 1996.